AkshathRaghav/AkshathRaghav.github.io/_pages/about.md

 I'm super excited about the [Partner as a Product (PaaP)](https://uxdesign.cc/this-is-the-moment-to-reinvent-your-product-1ee084e38ab1) era we're entering into.
 I hope to gain experience across the systems we're (going to) base our lives on, from hardware-level programming to cloud-based HA lifecycles.
 Majoring in ECE gives me the oppurtunity to develop myself in these areas.

-Going forward, I **aim** to specialize in the art of solution-building, by bridging happening research with dynamic market needs.
-My approach involves deep-diving into research to understand core principles thoroughly and then 'swimming' across to explore its applications, ensuring my projects are both fundamentally robust and practically relevant.
+Going forward, I aim to specialize in the art of **solution-building**, by bridging happening research with dynamic market needs.
+My approach involves deep-diving into research to understand core principles thoroughly and then 'swimming' across to explore its applications, ensuring my projects are both **fundamentally robust and practically relevant**.

 Lessons from my mentors:
 - *Reliable software is a by-product of a robust design process;*